 Neoclassical Architecture Characteristics

-Flat roofs aren’t necessarily neoclassical architecture, but they are common among the classic block style.
-Most homes built with neoclassical architecture styles are flat-roofed.
+Flat roofs are common among the classic block style.
+Most homes built with neoclassical architectural styles have flat or low-sloped roofs.

-Historically, pillars were used as a load-bearing piece that acted as a wall with the least amount of materials possible.
+Historically, pillars were used as load-bearing structures.
 Today, they can be load-bearing or ornamental.
 An ornamental pillar is called a pilaster.

 Domes And Arches

-While most neoclassical architecture is square and sharp, domes and arches are are used to offer balance.
+While most neoclassical architecture is square and sharp, domes and arches offer balance.
 Older public buildings used this style.
-However buildings constructed after the 20th century do not feature domes.
+But, most buildings constructed after the 20th century do not feature domes.

 Simple Color Scheme

-You won’t see bright colors in neoclassical architecture.
-Although theaters and such will have bright red accents, for the most part, there will be monochromatic schemes throughout the neoclassical architecture.
+You won’t see bright colors in neoclassical structures.
+While theaters use bright red accents, most other buildings and homes feature monochromatic schemes.

 Extended Top Story